Would you try ‘Bog butter’ from 3,000 BC?

-Over 100 pounds of "bog butter" have been discovered in Tullamore, County Offaly.
+Over 100 pounds of "bog butter" were discovered in Tullamore, County Offaly in 2013.
 This ancient food substance, thought to been buried as a form of refrigeration, is thought to be 5,000 years old, dating from the Iron Age.

 Brian Clancy and his uncle Joe were cutting turf in Ballard Bog when they made the discovery.